illinois-or-research-analytics/SASCA-ReS/README.md

 use_alpha=false
 ...
 ```
+### Null model
+In order to do a "null model" run, in which agents cite fully randomly within the neighborhood, set the `recency_bins` string to be "1" and nothing else.
+This leads to a binning where all nodes with age at least 1 get binned into the same single bin.
+Moreover, since this single bin is also the last bin, everything in this bin will be cited in a fully random manner.

+### Single-bin model
+In order to do a "single-bin model" run, in which agents cite based on preferental attachment and fitness within the neighborhood without regards to recency, set the `recency_bins` string to be "1,`some large number`".
+This leads to a binning where all nodes with age at least 1 and less than `some large number` get binned into the same bin and then any node from `some large number` to infinity gets binned in another bin.
+This ensures that the [1, `some large number`) bin is not the last bin in the simulation.
+Therefore, it will cite essentially all nodes according to preferential attachment and fitness only.

 ### Individual flags
 #### Environment flags
 - `nodelist`: csv file with (node\_id, publication\_year) on each line.
 Both headers and their values are required.
 This is the starting seed network nodelist.
 When starting from a checkpoint, so when `start_from_checkpoint` is true, then `nodelist` supplied should be the auxiliary information file from the previous run with no modifications.